atinfinity/livox_ros_driver2/README.md

 ### 2.2 Build & install the Livox-SDK2

 > [!NOTE]
-> Please follow the guidance of installation in the [Livox-SDK2/README.md](https://github.com/Livox-SDK/Livox-SDK2/blob/master/README.md)
+> Please follow the guidance of installation in the [Livox-SDK2/README.md](https://github.com/atinfinity/Livox-SDK2/blob/master/README.md)
-> And, please follow [this instructions](https://github.com/Livox-SDK/Livox-SDK2/pull/85) for `liblivox_lidar_sdk_shared not found` error.

 ### 2.3 Build the Livox ROS Driver 2: